vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 ![image](/assets/2025-08-08/040.png)

-The next step will be to join the output of the COOIS transaction with the description texts.
-So we use a data flow to do so.
-The fields who serve as join key is the name of the workplace.
+The next step is to join the output of the `COOIS` transaction with the description texts.
+We use a data flow to do this.
+The field that serves as the join key is the name of the workplace.

 ![image](/assets/2025-08-08/050.png)

-In the next step of the data flow we just remove unaused columns and give the useful columns useful names.
-That's all.
+Finally, we add two more steps to the data flow:
+1. Remove the unused columns.
+2. Rename the remaining columns to be more readable.

 ![image](/assets/2025-08-08/060.png)